 If you’re here illegally, you’ve committed a crime.

 Illegally crossing the border once is a misdemeanor.
 If you were deported and then came back, that’s a felony.

 The Immigration and Nationality Act is very clear.
 It says, “Any alien who is present in the United States in violation of this Act or any other law of the United States is deportable.”

 If you are here illegally, they can deport you.

 A good lawyer is even more essential under the Trump Administration.
 Not only are you more likely to be arrested, but the legal process involving criminal charges is becoming more difficult.

 To make matters worse, a recent Supreme Court decision stated that immigrants, legal or illegal, don’t have a right to a bond hearing.
 That means you can be held in jail indefinitely, even for a minor offense.

 In the face of all these challenges, you need a criminal lawyer with experience.
-I have over twenty years of experience working as a criminal defense attorney in northeastern North Carolina and I know how to effectively fight for my clients.
+I have over 26 years of experience working as a criminal defense attorney in northeastern North Carolina and I know how to effectively fight for my clients.